lexblagus/file-text-finder/README.md

 - ☑ Check type and size
 - ☑ Search for content inside them

-## Future features
+## Aditional features

+- ☑ Case insensitive search
+- ☑ Dark and light color schemes
 - ☐ Test pyramid: unitary and e2e
-- ☐ Better upload field aesthetic;
 - ☐ Better file type detection (e.g.: .log);
 - ☐ Cancel button on "your file here" when a file has been previuslly loaded;
 - ☐ Load another file button so you don't need to refresh